-Tibet - An entry permit is required for travel to Tibet and is included for all passengers.
+An entry permit is required for travel to Tibet and is included for all passengers.
+You must have a valid China visa in order to apply for a Tibet permit.
 Changes can occur to the Chinese Government policies regarding the issue of these permits, sometimes at short notice.
 Wendy Wu Tours will keep all customers up to date with any changes regarding the issuing of Tibet permits that may affect our ability to operate this tour as per the original itinerary.
 In all cases, alternative arrangements are offered.
 There is no consular representation in New Zealand.
 Therefore, Wendy Wu Tours will forward information to our office in China to process and the permit will be provided to you locally.